KarchinLab/HotMAPS_2016/README.md

 `myqvalue` is the q-value for the False Discovery Rate (FDR) correction (.01 by default).
 The next step is group significant residues into regions.
-If you are interested in regions on the actual PDB protein structure, then you will utilize the `find_hotspot_regions_struct.py` script use the following
+If you are interested in regions on the actual PDB protein structure, script use the following command:
-commmand:

 ```bash
 $ make findHotregionStruct OUTPUT_DIR=myoutput_dir Q_VALUE=myqvalue MUPIT_ANNOTATION_DIR=annotation_dir